jantman/awslimitchecker/docs/source/development.rst

 * pep8 compliant with some exceptions (see pytest.ini)
 * 100% test coverage with pytest (with valid tests)
-* each :py:class:`~awslimitchecker.services.base._AwsService` subclass
-  should only connect to boto once, and should save the connection as ``self.conn``.
-  They *must not* connect in the class constructor.
+* Connections to the AWS services should only be made by the class's :py:meth:`~awslimitchecker.connectable.Connectable.connect` and :py:meth:`~awslimitchecker.connectable.Connectable.connect_resource` methods, inherited from the :py:class:`~awslimitchecker.connectable.Connectable` mixin.
 * All modules should have (and use) module-level loggers.
 * See the section on the AGPL license below.
 * **Commit messages** should be meaningful, and reference the Issue number